 It’s easy to make fun of Facebook.
 The depressed stock, the misguided political comments, the unguarded vanity of high school “friends”—all tend to reinforce the inanity of the social network.
 But a billion people still use it.
 Even those who complain (like me) still use it.
 And for large, multinational companies, it’s becoming an increasingly valuable tool for recruiting employees. – Forbes

-Even though Facebook’s reputation has gone through a bit of a dip, there is still no denying the fact that over 1.5 billion people are still using it.
+Even though Facebook’s reputation has gone through a bit of a dip, there is still no denying the fact that over 2 billion people are actively using it.

 If a social platform is still in use, it is still seen as valuable for those looking to retrieve data.
 If Facebook users are making most of its data public, it’s like a gold mine for recruiters.
 It’s not only highly beneficial for those looking to employ, but also for job seekers:

 - The average person spends 1 in every 7 minutes online on Facebook (Work4)

 - 52% of job seekers used Facebook to look for work in 2012.
 (Mashable)

 - 22 million people surveyed used social media to find their last job in 2012.
 That’s up from 14.4 in 2011.
 (Jobvite survey)

 - 84% of job seekers have a Facebook profile.
 (Time Business)

 - 50% of users say a brand’s Facebook page is more useful than its website (Work4)